sasank-pankam/PeerConnect/docs/transfer/file.md

 ## File Receiver Module

-This module is responsible for receiving file data sent by a remote peer.
+Responsible for receiving file data sent by a remote peer.
 It defines the `Receiver` class, which coordinates the reception of file chunks, writes these chunks to disk, and manages transfer state and metadata.
 A specialized subclass, `DirReceiver`, is also defined to handle [directory](/docs/managers/directory.md) transfers.

 ### Overview